kabbo06/docker_overlay_using_vxlan/README.md

 ![diag-1](https://user-images.githubusercontent.com/22352861/150917568-49c37c6a-6b05-4767-a42c-bb7eb9156f1f.jpg)

 # Environment Setup:
 We will create a custom docker image on both node for this lab.
 So, it will be easy for us to test and troubleshoot issue.
 We can create docker image from Dockerfile.
 I have added required files in this repository.
-We will build custom image named **con_img** by below command.
+We will build custom image named **con_img** by below command:

   docker build -t con_img .